sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 Among these harder things is maintaining the state of the JS stack between a suspend and the following resume.
-This is necessary for the debugger to be of any use (think about it this way: the debugger is a GUI to the interpreter's state; it's useless if the interpreter state must be reset to "zero" before the GUI can even be shown).
+This is necessary for the debugger to be of any use (think about it this way: the debugger is a GUI editor of the interpreter's state; it's useless if the interpreter state must be reset to "zero" before the GUI can even be shown).
 In Rust terms, this use case can be stated as "both the interpreter and the debugger want a `&mut` to the interpreter's data".
 As a consequence, the interpreter must relinquish its `&mut` access to the debugger, and it will later get it back to resume execution.

-Now, if you're the interpreter and you're asked to resume execution, you're going to be given a JavaScript stack with _N_ frames.
-As we said, each has to correspond 1:1 with a recursive call to `run_frame`.
+Now, if you're the interpreter and you're asked to resume execution, you're going to be given a JavaScript stack of a number of frames.
+As we said, each of these has to correspond 1:1 with a recursive call to `run_frame`.
 As far as I can tell, all you can do is what I call "stack climbing".
 In short, `run_frame` is designed so that (only when resuming!) it starts by calling itself again for the stack frame directly above until the 1:1 correspondence is re-established.
-Bleh.
+Then, as the top frame returns, each of the lower `run_frame` instances resume execution normally.
+Workable but... bleh.

-As I charted the way to certain features, chiefly generators, I started eyeing a stackless design again.
-After thinking about it and doing some practical experiments, it turns out
+As I charted the way to certain features (primarily generators), I started eyeing a stackless design again.
+After thinking about it and doing some practical experiments, it turns out that with a stackless design:
-that:

 - It's still clear what is borrowed when.